morti747/MYSQL-PYTHON-SCRIPT-PROJECT/README.md

 ## ![image](images/1.1.PNG)

 ##
-## :zap: And this is our database location on our topology :zap:
+## :zap: And this is the topology of out network and the location of our database server :zap:

 ##